An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Introduction

 Next, we introduce a voting-based semi-parallel PoW protocol that outperforms the existing models from most practical perspectives.
 Existing works on parallel PoW not only lack resilience against incentive attacks but also have communication overhead problems.
 Moreover, arbitrary increase of throughput without conflicts among transactions is not possible.
-Our protocol offers a solution for all these problems where each PoW solution (proof) is a vote and proofs can refer to each other as in \cite{bobtail,dag_parallel_pow,tailstorm}.
+Our protocol offers a solution for all these problems where each PoW solution (proof) is a vote and proofs can refer to each other as in \cite{bobtail, dag_parallel_pow, tailstorm}.
 Additionally, each vote points to a proposal ledger through its Merkle root, to be voted in the next block.
 The communication overhead is decreased by requiring the vote to keep the proposal ledger hidden but specify the amount of transaction fees offered.

-We introduce several rules for honest miners to make sure picking the proposal ledger that offers the most fees becomes a Nash equilibrium for all miners of size $\alpha<0.5$ as $L$ increases.
-As a result, only one hidden ledger is shared in the equilibrium and communication overheads as well as transaction conflicts are avoided.
-We introduce punishment mechanisms as in \cite{preneel_common_metrics,Publish_or_Perish,decor+} to further reinforce incentive compatibility of the protocol as well as a fair distribution of transaction fees among the voters and the leaders.
+We introduce several rules for honest miners to make sure all miners of size $\alpha<0.5$ pick the proposal ledger that offers the most fees as $L$ increases.
+As a result, only one hidden ledger is shared and communication overheads as well as transaction conflicts are avoided.
+We introduce punishment mechanisms as in \cite{preneel_common_metrics, Publish_or_Perish, decor+} to further reinforce incentive compatibility of the protocol as well as a fair distribution of transaction fees among the voters and the leaders.
 The introduction of ledger choice rule and split rule for the distribution of transaction fees makes sure that arbitrary manipulations of ledgers are not feasible for adversaries.
-We adapt the state-of-the-art security latency analysis of Nakamoto consensus \cite{guo-btc-sec-lat,our-sec-lat-extended} to analyze the double-spending probability for our protocol.
+We adapt the state-of-the-art security latency analysis of Nakamoto consensus \cite{guo-btc-sec-lat, our-sec-lat-extended} to analyze the double-spending probability for our protocol.
 Further, we consider Markov decision process (MDP) models to substantiate our claims about the resilience of our protocol against incentive attacks.

 In the rest of this paper, we assume a single colluding adversarial entity which holds $\alpha$ fraction of the hashpower in the system.
 We assume a network of $n$ honest miners connected to each other with some network topology and large $n$.
 We denote the network influence of the adversary, i.e., the fraction of honest miners that prefer the adversarial chain in case of a fork as $\gamma$.
 We abstract the mining puzzles with a collision-free hash function, $f_H$, which acts as a random oracle.
 In Section \ref{sec::prev_parallel_pow}, we summarize the existing variations of the parallel PoW protocols and show their vulnerabilities against incentive attacks.
 In Section \ref{sec::our_protocol}, we formally introduce our protocol and subsequently analyze it in Section \ref{sec::analysis_of_our_protocol}.
 In Section \ref{sec::discussion}, we discuss how our protocol relates to the existing work on PoW based protocols in general, its limitations and possible future work.